Encarnacion, Sanchez hurt as Yankees sweep Tigers in doubleheader - TSN.ca

 Spencer Turnbull (3-15) allowed four runs and seven hits in five innings.

-Encarnación homered in the first game, then left in the fifth inning with a strained left oblique muscle.
-J.A.
-Happ, New York's starter in the doubleheader opener, is also dealing with some health issues, although manager Aaron Boone didn't sound too concerned about that.

-Encarnación, New York's designated hitter, had a two-run homer in the third, walked in the fifth and was pinch hit for by Mike Ford in the seventh.
+Encarnación, New York's designated hitter in the opener, had a two-run homer in the third but was pinch hit for by Mike Ford in the seventh because of the oblique problem.

 "I guess he felt it in his first at-bat," Boone said.
 "Obviously, he homered in his second at-bat.
 My understanding is that he was fine swinging, but it bothered him when he coughed.